SystemsApproach/security/intro.rst

 are trying to ensure that a set of undesirable things cannot happen.
 That set of undesirable things is large, making security particularly challenging.
-Over the years, a number of principles have been developed to try to manage this challenging landscape; we will consider many of them in subsequent chapters.
+Over the years, a number of principles have been developed to help manage this challenging landscape; we will consider many of them in subsequent chapters.

 Noted security expert Bruce Schneier points out in his book